 Developing a supportive culture of inclusion and belonging for everyone begins with expanding your recruitment and retention practices to in:

 - Assessment – Audit your current diversity hiring process to determine its strengths, challenges, and opportunities for improvement.
 This will help your organization to define its diversity and inclusion objectives and put processes in place to support them and metrics to track the effectiveness of your program.
-You may decide to hire an outside DEI consultant or conduct an evaluation internally using resources and checklist templates that can be found online.
+You may decide to hire an outside DEI consultant or conduct an evaluation internA11y using resources and checklist templates that can be found online.

 - Equality and Equity – A truly inclusive enterprise goes far beyond following non-discrimination practices and mandating representation to fill quotas.
 Creating a level playing field means actively seeking to encompass a selection of diverse backgrounds and abilities in job candidates.
 You must recognize and embrace the contributions that varied perspectives—based on race, ethnicity, gender, orientation, age, neurodiversity, abilities, and intersectionality between those populations—can bring to every level of individual and company-wide performance.